-In June 2014, the University of Illinois at Urbana-Champaign, INRIA, the French national computer science institute, Argonne National Laboratory, Barcelona Supercomputing Center and Jülich Supercomputing Centre and the Riken Advanced Institute for Computational Science formed the Joint Laboratory on Extreme Scale Computing, a follow-up of the Inria-Illinois Joint Laboratory for Petascale Computing.
+The University of Illinois at Urbana-Champaign, INRIA, the French national computer science institute, Argonne National Laboratory, Barcelona Supercomputing Center, Jülich Supercomputing Centre and the Riken Advanced Institute for Computational Science formed the Joint Laboratory on Extreme Scale Computing, a follow-up of the Inria-Illinois Joint Laboratory for Petascale Computing.
 The Joint Laboratory is based at Illinois and includes researchers from INRIA, and the National Center for Supercomputing Applications, ANL, BSC and JSC.
 It focuses on software challenges found in extreme scale high-performance computers.

 Research areas include:

 - Scientific applications (big compute and big data) that are the drivers of the research in the other topics of the joint-laboratory.

 - Modeling and optimizing numerical libraries, which are at the heart of many scientific applications.

 - Novel programming models and runtime systems, which allow scientific applications to be updated or reimagined to take full advantage of extreme-scale supercomputers.

 - Resilience and Fault-tolerance research, which reduces the negative impact when processors, disk drives, or memory fail in supercomputers that have tens or hundreds of thousands of those components.

 - I/O and visualization, which are important part of parallel execution for numerical silulations and data analytics

 - HPC Clouds, that may execute a portion of the HPC workload in the near future.